 Participants in mediation report higher satisfaction rates than people who go to court.
 Because of their active involvement, they have a higher commitment to upholding the settlement than people who have a judge decide for them.
 Mediation ends in agreement about 80% of the time and has high rates of compliance.

-Apart from court ordered mediation in a large court, for complex litigation in which parties would follow a set structure such as submitting position paper and a mediation bundle to the mediator ahead of the mediation, informal settlement conferences are less intimidating process than going to court.
+Informal settlement conferences are less intimidating than going to court.
 Since there are no strict rules of procedure, this flexibility allows the people involved to find the best path to agreement.
-Although it is normal for any dispute resolution to be taxing emotionally, mediation is a process that is much less confronting and is conducted in a much more comfortable environment than litigation
+Although it is normal for any dispute resolution to be taxing emotionally, mediation is a process that is much less confronting and is conducted in a much more comfortable environment than formal court proceedings.

 Years may pass before a case comes to trial, while a mediated agreement may be obtained in a couple of hours or in sessions over a few weeks.